Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 - Click `Save`.
 - Reload the page since the Controller cert has changed.

-Go to `Templates > Security > SSL/TLS Certificates` and export the certificate you created vy clicking on the export icon on the right side:
+Go to `Templates > Security > SSL/TLS Certificates` and export the certificate you created by clicking on the export icon on the right side:

 <img src="avi-export-cert.png" width="800"><br>